Hogarth Chambers will be taking applications in 2024 for Pupillage commencing in September 2025.

 When determining applications for pupillage, we take into consideration the following:

 - Ability to communicate orally and on paper

 - Interest in and desire to succeed at the Bar/Hogarth

 Hogarth seeks pupils with an excellent academic background, who can demonstrate an ability to communicate clearly and persuasively both orally and on paper and show an interest in the work undertaken by Hogarth Chambers.
 As part of the above, we take into account further and higher degrees, participation in debates or moots, authorship of articles, and lecturing or tutoring activity, mini-pupillages at Hogarth, practical experience in commerce or industry and other legal experience.
 Outside interests and abilities are also important.

-There are two rounds of interviews.
+There are usually two rounds of interviews.
 Both rounds will include a discussion of a legal case study.

 We offer a competitive pupillage award for a 12-month pupillage, of which a proportion may be drawn down during the BPTC year to assist with your funding.
 Any sum drawn down during the BPTC year may, in the discretion of Hogarth Chambers, be recoverable if you do not proceed with your pupillage.

 If you feel that your circumstances mean that this process will be beyond your financial means there is discretionary funding operated by Lincoln’s Inn that you might be able to access.
 Please see details: Funding – Lincoln’s Inn